top of page

 Exercise can leave you dehydrated and can lead to low back pain.

-Exercise And Dehydration
+How Exercise Affects Dehydration

 consuming more water as part of your daily routine may have the additional benefit of helping to reduce your low back pain.